ThKrypt/QualCoder/07-Coding-Text.md

 ## Overlapping codes

 Overlapping codes can be difficult to view clearly.
-Overlaps have an overline above the text to show overlapping sections and are italicised (coded text with a code memo is also italicised).
+Overlapping sections and are italicised (coded text with a code memo is also italicised).
 Mouse hover will show coded text, including overlaps.
-Clicking in an overlap shows a selection box at the top of the screen where you can select to view one or the other highlighted coded text.
-You can also press 'O' after clicking on an overlapping section to cycle through the codes there.
+You can press 'O' after clicking on an overlapping section to cycle through the codes at that location.

 ## Annotations
 Add an annotation (like a memo for a text segment) to a text selection.
 The text will become bold to mark the position of the annotation.
 To re-open an annotation, select some of the bolded-text and right-click to get the Annotate option.
 Alternatively, click the notepad and pencil icon on the left, or press the 'a' key.